 - Shorter lifespan

-- May not come with a mattress/frame
+- They may not come with mattresses/frames

 Find examples of them here on Amazon.

-6. Air mattresses
+6. Air Mattresses

-Another temporary option, air mattresses can easily be found in a variety of bed sizes, even ones as big as California king.
-They are not popular for long-term use since they can be ruined by scratches and holes, and they deflate every night.
-Because of this, many companies make them with a thicker, more durable material and internal electric pumps to blow them up quickly.
+Another temporary option is an air mattress.
+Air mattresses come in a variety of bed sizes, even ones as big as California King.
+They are not popular for long-term use since scratches and holes can ruin them, and they deflate every night.Â

 Pros:

-- Cheaper than most other alternatives
+- Cheaper than most other futon alternatives

 - Easily found online and in stores